pg-endokenta/python_rts/README.md

 make test
 ```

-Place your own bots inside the `bots/` directory.
-They will automatically be mounted into the backend container.
+Place your own bots inside the `backend/bots/` directory.
+They will automatically be loaded by the server.